Endangered Species Act of 1969

-The Endangered Species Conservation Act of 1969 (Public Law 91-135) was an expansion of the Endangered Species Preservation Act of 1966 which authorized the United States Secretary of the Interior to develop a comprehensive list of species or subspecies of animals threatened with worldwide extinction.
-It also prohibited the importation from any foreign country any animal-whole or in part, any product, or any egg belonging to a species on that list.
-Limited exceptions for scientific, educational, zoological, or propagational purposes and for certain cases of commercial "economic hardship" were allowed under strict permitting procedures.
+The Endangered Species Conservation Act of 1969 (Public Law 91-135) was an expansion of the Endangered Species Preservation Act of 1966 which authorized the United States Secretary of the Interior to develop a comprehensive list of endangered species or subspecies of animals that were threatened with worldwide extinction.
+It also prohibited the importation from any foreign country of any animal, whole or in part, any product, or any egg belonging to a species on that list.
+Limited exceptions for scientific, educational, zoological, or propagational purposes, and for certain cases of commercial "economic hardship", were allowed under strict permitting procedures.

+History

-Lacey Act
+Lacey Act of 1900

 A predecessor to the Endangered Species Act of 1969, the Lacey Act of 1900, was the first in a long line of efforts by the United States government to preserve wildlife.
-Introduced by Iowa Congressman John F. Lacey in the House of Representatives in 1900 and signed into law by President William McKinley on May 25, 1900, it was originally "directed more at the preservation of game and wild birds by making it a federal crime to poach game in one state with the purpose of selling the bounty in another".
+Introduced by Iowa Congressman John F. Lacey in the House of Representatives in 1900, and signed into law by President William McKinley on May 25, 1900, it was originally "directed more at the preservation of game and wild birds by making it a federal crime to poach game in one state with the purpose of selling the bounty in another".